mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 in the Order of the Arrow.
 Knights who achieved their rank by accomplishment in the sciences become members of the Order of Fusion.
-The Order of the Emperor’s Guard is by nature a rather exclusive order since membership is only granted to soldiers who serve in the ranks of the Guard.
+The Order of the Emperor's Guard is by nature a rather exclusive order since membership is only granted to soldiers who serve in the ranks of the Guard.
 There are also orders for loyal alien citizens who have been made knights,